 This tabbouleh and hummus recipe is the vegan dream – a Mediterranean salad paired with a luxurious hummus and a few pieces of warmed pitta... can you get much better than that?
 The rich creaminess of this hummus is achieved with a perfect blend of high quality tahini and extra virgin olive oil.
 So, enjoy a feeling of indulgence, with the knowledge that you're treating your body with kindness.

-These dishes are easy on the eye, very easy on the tastebuds and also super healthy!
+Like many of our vegan recipes, this one is easy on the eye, very easy on the tastebuds and also super healthy!
 The tabbouleh is packed with zesty, crunchy flavour which goes perfectly with hummus and pita for a lunchtime snack or alternatively, serve it as a side with some grilled chicken or a veggie alternative.

 For the hummus: